Hacks4Snacks/maintainia-public/README.md

-# Maintainia Privacy Policy
+# Maintainia - Official Website

-This repository hosts the privacy policy for Maintainia applications.
-The privacy policy is published as a GitHub Pages site.
+This repository hosts the official website for Maintainia, featuring the app landing page, privacy policy, and support information.
+The site is published as a GitHub Pages site.

+## 🏠 Landing Page

+The main landing page showcasing Maintainia features is available at: **https://[your-username].github.io/maintainia-public/**

 ## 📄 Privacy Policy

-The privacy policy is available at: **https://[your-username].github.io/maintainia-public/**
+The privacy policy is available at: **https://[your-username].github.io/maintainia-public/privacy.html**

 ## 🆘 Support